 This exemption allows you to benefit from the increased home value solar panels provide without increasing your property tax.

-This program provides affordable solar system installations to California’s most underprivileged homeowners.
+This program provides affordable solar system installations to California’s low-income homeowners.
 You must meet income requirements and be a current customer of Pacific Gas and Electric (PG&E), San Diego Gas and Electric (SDG&E), or Southern California Edison (SCE).

 This program provides up-front rebates for adding a solar battery to your system.
 The SGIP offers $200 per kilowatt-hour (kWh) of stored energy capacity.
-For example, you would earn about $2,700 for installing a Tesla Powerwall, thanks to its 13.5-kWh energy capacity.
+For example, you would earn about $2,700 for installing a Tesla Powerwall, one of our top solar battery choices, thanks to its 13.5-kWh energy capacity.
+Though you will also want to consider the up front cost of the Powerwall.

 Additional incentives and rebates are available to residents in certain counties, cities, and municipalities.
 Some utility customers may receive special rebates for solar panel and battery storage installations.